At BLOOM Architecture, we are passionate about design.

 We are inspired by these challenges, and we seek to design buildings, furniture, and objects that accommodate the human need for inspiration, comfort, beauty and health.
 Looking beyond convention and style, we believe in the power of design to inspire, and to create environments that give us space to enjoy the moment.

 From an Oceanarium in Lisbon, an executive education center in Boston, a modernist house on the water, to an urban landscape commission in Philadelphia, Derek’s career has traversed typological boundaries and searches for the uniqueness of each new site and program.
 Exploring contemporary architecture through a studied balance of materials, tectonics, color, and texture has resulted in a varied portfolio of projects unique in its dynamism.
-Educated at Cornell University and the M.I.T., Derek has also lived and studied in Valparaiso, Chile and studied in Venice, Italy.
+Educated at Cornell University and M.I.T., Derek has also lived and studied in Valparaiso, Chile and studied in Venice, Italy.
 Derek’s work has cohesively integrated contemporary spatial thinking with principles of sustainable design.
-He is a licensed architect in MA, NH, NY, and PA.
+He is a licensed architect in MA, NY, and PA.

 Cody sees architecture as intervention.
 His academic and professional work has focused on the conceptual roots of architectural ideas and their visual communication and representation.
 He enjoys projects that challenge preconceived notions of typology, scale, performance, and preservation.